-Reign Absolute provides a diverse range of races, each with a different play style and unique abilites.
-Each race is composed of a unique deck of unit cards along with race rules and race gameplay tips (both for playing as and against).
-Please note that the base set will probably only include a subset of the entire range of races; the exact number will be determined closer to the game launch.
+Reign Absolute features a diverse range of races, each with a different play style and unique abilities.
+Each race is composed of a unique deck of unit cards along with race rules and race gameplay tips.
+Please note that the base set will only include a subset of the entire range of races; additional races will be made available through expansion packs.

-The feudel empire that focuses its strength on a defensive formation around their King.
+The feudal Empire focuses its strength on a defensive formation around their liege , the King.
+The Empire King receives a significant defense bonus for each adjacent friendly unit.
 The Empire represents the baseline race for the game, making them the recommended race for beginner players.

 Liege (): King

-The Raiders are a wild barbarous clan based race with strong attack units.
-The Raider Liege has a very high strength value making it a good attacking unit.
-The relative simplicity of the Raider's strategy makes the Raiders a good race for less experienced players, particularly those with an agressive aptitude.
+The Raiders are a barbarous race with strong attack units.
+The Raider Liege has a very high strength value, making it a good attacking unit.
+The relative simplicity of the Raider's strategy makes the Raiders a good race for less experienced players, particularly those with an aggressive aptitude.